-Following exceptionally low rainfall during winter 2016-17 and during October and November 2017, Bewl currently holds around 54% of its maximum 31,000 million litres capacity.
+Following exceptionally low rainfall during winter 2016-17 and during October and November 2017, Bewl is now at 100% capacity.

 Bewl Water provides water to hundreds of thousands of people across Kent and East Sussex.

-Following an application to the Environment Agency on 5 January 2018, we have been granted for a drought permit for Bewl Water, enabling us to refill it in the weeks up to 1 April 2018.
+Following an application to the Environment Agency on 5 January 2018, we were granted a precautionary drought permit for Bewl Water, enabling us to refill it in the weeks up to 1 April 2018.
 Further details are set out in the summary document which is available to download below.
 You can also read more about our ongoing work to effectively manage water resources across our region, including tackling leakage.

 Bewl - February 2018